 Premises Liability Rules in Maryland

-Property owners may be sued for negligence if they have ignored a situation on their premises which causes a slip and fall accident.
-For example, a store owner who knows there is a leak in their ceiling which has gone unrepaired for months can be held liable for the injuries a slip and fall victim sustains.
-The first burden the victim’s personal injury attorney will have is determining the property owner knew or should have known about the defect that created the conditions for the accident in the first place.
+Property owners may be sued for negligence if they have ignored a situation on their premises that causes a slip and fall accident.
+For example, a store owner who knows there is a leak in their ceiling that has gone unrepaired for months can be held liable for the injuries a slip and fall victim sustains.
+The first burden the victim’s personal injury attorney will have is determining whether the property owner knew or should have known about the defect that created the conditions for the accident in the first place.

 Understanding Maryland Wrongful Death Statutes

 There are two primary ways to recover damages when a loved one dies because of someone’s carelessness.
 Maryland recognizes both survival actions and wrongful death actions which are distinctly different claims.
 Survival actions are brought by the estate, typically by the personal representative while wrongful death claims are brought by the family.
 The best way to see the distinction between the two is to consider this: survival actions are the claims that the victim could make had they survived.
 Therefore, loss of wages, property damages, pain and suffering, etc. would be included.
 Wrongful death actions may be brought by the surviving family members for loss of companionship and other non-economic damages.
 There are complex laws that dictate when and if a suit may be filed as well as caps on damages.
-Contact The Law Office of David V. Diggs, L.L.C. for additional information if you believe you have a wrongful death claim.
+Contact The Law Office of David V. Diggs, LLC for additional information if you believe you have a wrongful death claim.

 Maryland Dog Bite Laws

 Strict liability has applied since 2014 in Maryland.
 This means if a dog was not leashed and attacked someone the owner can be held liable without the owner having prior knowledge.
 However, if a dog bit or attacked while leashed or otherwise contained, the owner may be able to prove they had no prior knowledge the dog would attack or bite and therefore may not be liable.
 We can help you determine if you have a dog bite attack case in Maryland.